⚠️ IMPORTANT: Subscription Authentication Policy Change (March 2026)

 Running OpenClaw on a headless VPS gives you 24/7 availability, better uptime, and the ability to access your AI assistant from anywhere.
-This guide walks through deploying OpenClaw on a remote server and—crucially—configuring it to use your Claude Pro subscription instead of pay-per-use API billing.
+This guide walks through deploying OpenClaw on a remote server with Claude, focusing on the API key method (recommended) while also documenting the subscription approach for reference.

 Anthropic offers two ways to access Claude: